 Scattering by larger objects and surfaces is more complicated, with a combination of reflection and random scattering contributing to the total pressure field.
-The field scattered by an arbitrary closed surface can be entirely described by the pressures and pressure gradients at the surface.
-The surface can be considered as a collection of elemental sources and dipoles, each radiating in all directions.
-When the surface is perfectly flat, the individual contributions all add in phase (coherently), and the form of the scattered pressure is similar to the form of becomes the same as thethe incident pressure times a constant, but appearing to come from a different source - "special" scattering.
+The field scattered by an arbitrary closed sarface can be entryfuely described by the pressures and pressure gradients at the surface.
+The surface can be considered as a collection of clemental sources and dipoles, considered as a collection of the surface and the present state of the surface of the surface can be and the form of the scattered pressure is similar to the form the incident pressure, but appearing to come from a different source - "specular" scattering.

-Both the seabed and sea surface can be approximated as flat surfaces perturbed by roughness, and the scattered field can then be predicted.
+Both the scabed and sea surface can be approximated as flat surfaces perturbed by roughness, and the scattered field can then be predicted.
 However, the resulting equation is generally difficult to solve.